Find a module for your robot

 Use environment variables with a registry module

 Some modules require that you set specific environment variables as part of configuration.
-You can click the URL link in the upper-right corner of the module configuration pane to view any specific requirements on the module’s GitHub page.
+You can click the Homepage link in the upper-right corner of the module configuration card to view any specific requirements on the module’s GitHub page.

 Module environment variables can be either: